 - Provide a supportive supervisor.
 Set goals and make a plan for the work experience

 - Provide feedback.
-Complete the evaluation form provided by the Office of Professional Experiences and conduct a performance evaluation meeting with the student before the rotation ends
+Complete the evaluation form provided by the Office of Professional Relationships and conduct a performance evaluation meeting with the student before the rotation ends

-- Assist the Office of Professional Experiences in ensuring that students are registered with the university during each work term.
+- Assist the Office of Professional Relationships in ensuring that students are registered with the university during each work term.

 Top 20 Employers in Alphabetical Order